billroy/notesoup/README.md

 	$ REDISTOGO_URL='redis://user:auth@hostname:port'
 	$ export REDISTOGO_URL

+#### Local redis (common case)

 If REDIS_URL is not provided the server will connect to Redis on the default localhost:6379.

+To make sure your redis server is running:

+	$ redis-cli info

+To start a local redis server:

+	$ redis-server

 ### Test Run